Enjoying your summer means minimizing your eczema symptoms.

 If you will be traveling this summer, consider bringing TENCEL® sheets along to avoid eczema flares while sleeping.
 Sheets made from polyester and synthetics can really aggravate eczema during nighttime hours.
 TENCEL® sheets are 50% more moisture absorbing than cotton and are naturally itch suppressing.

 Make sure to run your air conditioner and purchase an allergy-friendly furnace filter.
 This will help with seasonal eczema by keeping pollen and other irritants from entering your home.
 Keep your home clean and dust frequently with a Swiffer and vacuum with a HEPA filter to remove dust from your home.
 Dust mites are a known eczema trigger.

 Always apply sunscreen and make sure it's an eczema friendly sunscreen.
-You can purchase an eczema friendly sunscreen here.

 This information is not meant to replace a visit to a physician or a physician’s advice.
 Always consult your doctor about your medical conditions.
 AD RescueWear does not provide medical advice, diagnosis or treatment of any condition.